oasis-tcs/mqtt/mqtt-sn-2.0/prose/editorial-content-timetravel/content-autobahn.md

 [Table 39: UNSUBSCRIBE packet]{.underline}

-An UNSUBSCRIBE packet is sent by the client to the GW to unsubscribe from named topics.
+An UNSUBSCRIBE packet is sent by the client to the GW to unsubscribe from topics.

 #### 3.1.19.1 Length & Packet Type